Updated January 2020

 Heart disease kills over 600,000 people in the United States every year, accounting for 1 in every 4 deaths.
-It is the leading cause of death for both men and women.
+It’s the leading cause of death for both men and women.

 So, what is the medical community doing about it?
 Dr. Calum MacRae, the chief of Cardiovascular Medicine at Brigham and Women’s Hospital, is pursuing his “One Brave Idea” to solve this tremendous health crisis.

-“We announced One Brave idea to disrupt the way that science is discovered, the way that teams of scientists come together, and the way that visions are created,” explained Nancy Brown, CEO of the American Heart Association, on the One Brave Idea website.
+“We announced One Brave Idea to disrupt the way that science is discovered, the way that teams of scientists come together, and the way that visions are created,” explained Nancy Brown, CEO of the AHA, on the One Brave Idea website.
 “One thing we hope to accomplish is that by taking away the barrier of money, that we’re able to seed a very innovative team that comes from a number of different disciplines to bring their strengths together to find a cure for coronary heart disease.”

 They called for research proposals, and Dr. MacRae answered.

 “There are subsets of [the] disease and you see patterns emerge time and time again.
 But, when you actually look at the tests, they always look roughly the same.
 The artery always looks like it’s blocked, the blood pressure always looks like it’s high, and the cholesterol always looks like it’s abnormal,” said Dr. MacRae, describing the inspiration behind his idea.
 “So, what I thought was, maybe if we looked much earlier, if we looked at new and different tests, we would be able to see [the] differences.
-That would then help us understand what is the difference in biology between each person.”
+That would then help us understand biological differences between each person.”

-“We’re really looking at the very earliest stages of development because people have not really looked at how coronary disease affects the developmental biology.
+“We’re really looking at the very earliest stages of development because people haven’t really looked at how coronary disease affects developmental biology.
 Everyone thinks of it as a disease you get when you’re in your 40s, 50s, and 60s,” he explained.

 Dr. MacRae and his team are using the power of big data to pinpoint the exact moment when heart disease begins.

 “It’s interesting.
-Everyone wants big data to succeed…What we’re trying to do is basically understand what parts of biology and medicine you could record in everybody, but could give information that we don’t already have.
-Instead of waiting for the information to show up, we’re going looking for it.
+Everyone wants big data to succeed, and what we’re trying to do is basically understand what parts of biology and medicine you could record in everybody that could give us information we don’t already have.
+Instead of waiting for the information to show up, we’re looking for it.
 It’s a proactive approach to big data,” Dr. MacRae said.

 One example of big data that they’re analyzing is grocery lists.
-They are using this information to review the dietary habits of patients with coronary artery disease.
+They’re using this information to review the dietary habits of patients with coronary artery disease.

-“We’ve already got access, in some populations, to shopping loyalty programs,” he explained.
+“We’ve already got access to shopping loyalty programs in some populations,” he explained.